 Con: The looming possibility of residual solvent plus shatter’s brittle nature can make dosing a bit more complicated than it would be if it had a more forgiving texture.
 With especially brittle shatter, dosing can feel like a cross between a math problem and a jigsaw puzzle, so approach this type of dab with caution.

-Alternatively referred to as “crumble,” the creamy, moldable textures of wax and budder are the result of a whipping process that incorporates air while evaporating residual solvent.
+Alternatively referred to as badder, batter or crumble, the creamy, moldable textures of wax and budder are the result of a whipping process that incorporates air while evaporating residual solvent.
 An aggressive whipping will result in a drier, more crumbly wax, while an abbreviated, less intensive whip will result in a creamy budder.
 Waxes and budders can have percentages, perfumes, and flavor profiles identical to shatter or oil, meaning the only significant difference is their malleable texture.

 Pro: Waxes and budders are easily manipulated onto a dab tool, making dosing simple, straightforward, and perfect for novice dabbers building up their dab clout.

 Con: This pliable dab type is quick to melt, so make sure your dab tool is at a low room temperature before you attempt to pick up wax or budder with it.

 My top pick: Guild Extracts Creme Brulee Batter

 Alternatively known as "pie crust" and occasionally crumble, honeycomb has an aerated texture reminiscent of an actual beehive.
 Creating honeycomb requires a complex series of post-extraction actions; the raw, freshly extracted slurry is gathered, spread out onto parchment paper, vacuum purged, and then pressed to promote nucleation.
 To save you a Google trip, nucleation happens when matter enters a new thermodynamic phase and rearranges its structure.
 In this case, it’s the press that impels the extract to reorganize itself in the familiar honeycomb formation.